rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

   </ul>
    <section id="s5-1">
    <h3>Part&nbsp;A – Rotating 2D&nbsp;shapes</h3>
      <p>You will be asked a series of questions related to 2D&nbsp;shapes.
-For each question, find the option that matches the shape displayed in the box of the following images.
+For each question, find the option that matches the shape displayed in the box.
 You have 3&nbsp;minutes to complete the set of questions.</p>
   <div class="panel panel-careers">
   <header class="panel-heading">
    <h4 class="panel-title">Sample question</h4>
   </header>
   <div class="panel-body">
- <p>Match the shape displayed in the box with the correct lettered shape.</p>
+ <p>Match the shape displayed in the box with the lettered 2D shape in the image.</p>
   <div class="row wb-eqht">
   <div class="col-md-6">
 <p><strong>Options</strong>:</p>